 You can also opt for targeted drug therapy.
 This goes with chemotherapy or on its own.
 Your doctor will prescribe drugs that target cancer cells.

 Immunotherapy is a possible solution for patients with advanced colon cancer.
 Proton beam therapy and palliative care are also other choices.
 Look for cancer treatment clinics with advanced equipment and treatment processes.

-Augusta Oncology is a cancer treatment clinic that has advanced treatment options with low costs for the patients.
+AO Multi-Specialty Clinic is a cancer treatment clinic that has advanced treatment options with low costs for the patients.